 In the last decade, the Business-to-Consumer (B2C) platforms dominated e-commerce business.
-With the introduction of the first Consumer-to-Consumer (C2C) platforms, a new form of markets emerged where private persons can come together and exchange goods and services directly [27].
+With the introduction of the first Consumer-to-Consumer (C2C) platforms, a new form of markets emerged where private persons can come together and exchange goods and services directly [29].
 This market has developed from simple sale and resale platforms like Ebay [18] to more advanced short- and long term rental platforms.
-Examples for such platforms are Airbnb[1] where private persons can rent out their unused rooms to other persons or RelayRides [34], where people can share their unused vehicles.
-The phenomenon of the rapid growth of the C2C market in the last years is often referred to as the "Sharing Economy" [27].
+Examples for such platforms are Airbnb [1], where private persons can rent out their unused rooms to other persons or RelayRides [36], where people can share their unused vehicles.
+The phenomenon of the rapid growth of the C2C market in the last years is often referred to as the "Sharing Economy" [29].

-As of today, concluding an electronic (online) purchase contract between two parties requires centralized platforms to mediate the interests of seller and buyer.
-These platforms have to store description of the purchased items and their price, and customers can interact with that platform to buy an item.
-Online purchasing also requires centralized platforms like banks or credit card institutes to enable and conclude safe and valid payments.
-The problem that all these platforms share is that they rely on a Trusted Third Party (TTP), the platform owner, to operate the platform.
+A common problem that all these platforms share is that they rely on a Trusted Third Party (TTP), the platform owner, to operate the platform.
 This has many disadvantages for consumers.
 They need to register at each platform separately and typically have to give away their private data to the platform owner.
 They also often have to pay transaction fees [6].
 A TTP also determines a single point of failure for all participants of the platform.
-It can be attacked or it can be shut down because the platform owner has to comply with a central authority.
+It can be attacked or it can be shut down because the platform owner has to comply with a central authority [34].